Richard Preston: Biography

-First Light and American Steel are non-fiction books addressing astrophysics and the steel industry.
-First Light centers around the history of the Hale Telescope on Palomar Mountain, and the astronomers who work there.
-American Steel chronicles the history of the Nucor steel company, and focuses on its newest steel plant in Indiana, whose success depends on a new steel-sheet making machine engineered in West Germany.

 Preston's personal hobby of recreational tree climbing is introduced in The Wild Trees (2007).
 His climbing experience likely led him to write about the largest known redwoods like Lost Monarch in the Grove of Titans, or Iluvatar, described in that book along with delicate forest canopy ecosystems.

 Preston's Panic in Level 4: Cannibals, Killer Viruses, and Other Journeys to the Edge of Science is a collection of essays related to his experiences researching his previous books.

 In November 2009, Preston was selected by Harper-Collins and the Michael Crichton estate to complete his unfinished novel Micro after Crichton's death in November 2008.
 The book was released on November 22, 2011.
 Approximately a third of Micro was completed by Crichton.
 Preston completed the book according to the author's remaining outline, notes, and research.

 In 2016, Preston served as the Bedell Distinguished Visiting Professor at the University of Iowa's Nonfiction Writing Program where he judged the prestigious Iowa Prize in Literary Nonfiction.

-Preston resides in Hopewell, New Jersey with his wife, Michelle, and their two daughters and one son.
+Preston resides in Hopewell, New Jersey, with his wife, Michelle, and their two daughters and one son.
 He is also the brother of best-selling author Douglas Preston.

 Minor planet 3792 Preston is named in his honor.